Italian Prepositions

 I made blackberry juice with the blender.

-- To talk about reason or cause
+- Talk about reason or cause

 Mi sono trasferita qui per lavoro.